duclad/test1/README.md

 - The service will have an HTTP endpoint that receives a date parameter (YYYY-MM-DD).
 This method will be requested to select the JSON file to process.
 - The service will have an HTTP endpoint (/metrics) that returns a set of counters related with the processed JSON file:
   -	Number of rows with missing fields
-  -	Number of messages with binary content
+  -	Number of messages with blank content
   -	Number of rows with fields errors
   -	Number of calls origin/destination grouped by country code (https://en.wikipedia.org/wiki/MSISDN)
   -	Relationship between OK/KO calls